saylordotorg/course_bio304/Unit14.md

+---
+layout: default
+title: "BIO304: Human Physiology"
+course_description: "A study of the physiological processes that occur within the human body, with particular attention on enzyme activity, cell signaling, metabolic processes, protein synthesis, and movement."
+next: ../Unit15
+previous: ../Unit13
+---
 **Unit 14: The Reproductive System** <span id="14"></span> *The reproductive system controls the production of sex hormones, gender determination, and most importantly reproduction.
 There are distinct